 The Qualities of a Clear Business Opportunity

-1. There’s a defined person
+1. Is there a defined person?

 The focal point of every quality business idea is the consumer.
 But whatever business you want to venture into, it simply can’t be all things to all people.

 The narrower you define your target market, the better.
-[Tweet this!]

 It’s called the inch-wide, mile-deep approach.
 The business opportunity should be narrow enough so you can be in the top 1, 2, or 3 but deep enough so you’ll never run out of customers.

-2. With a specific need
+2. Is there a specific need?

 Another thing you should consider is if there’s a real need for your product or service.
 Does it solve a particular problem for your audience?